 Applebee’s was established in November of 1980 in Atlanta, GA.
 If you were to eat at the restaurant now, you might not know this from looking at their menu items or décor, but Applebee’s started as a genuine mom and pop operation.
 Bill and T.J.
 Palmer had what they thought was a genius restaurant concept.
 They wanted to create a restaurant that had a neighborhood pub feel to it and could offer friendly service along with quality fare at a lower price than most of their competition.
 Fast food chains had become increasingly popular over the years and the Palmers thought that, although these businesses were doing well, they didn’t offer the kind of neighborly service and delicious food that customers deserved.

 SEE ALSO: Why is Arby’s Called Arby’s?

 So they sat around their kitchen table one night and began looking through names to find one that suited their concept.
-The name Appleby quickly rose to the top, but when T.J. went to check with Georgia State Incorporations to see whether the name was available or not, she found that the name had been registered to another restaurant only two weeks before.
+The name Appleby quickly rose to the top and had a premium business name sound to it, but when T.J. went to check with Georgia State Incorporations to see whether the name was available or not, she found that the name had been registered to another restaurant only two weeks before.